franziskawich/3-column-preview-card-component/README.md

   }
 ```

 ### Continued development

 After uploading my solution I suddenly saw that when I zoom out in the browser to 80% that my attribution will jump to the first row again.
 This should not happen.
-I will check for something like this more thour
+I will check for something like this more thoroughly in the future.

 ### Useful resources

-- [MDN: Vertical-align](https://developer.mozilla.org/en-US/docs/Web/CSS/vertical-align) - This helped me with aligning my icons to my headings.
+- [MDN: Vertical-align](https://developer.mozilla.org/en-US/docs/Web/CSS/vertical-align) - This helped me with the alignment of my icons to my headings.

 ## Author